Simar-malhotra09/angeL01/README.md

 That is it.

-`Cmd + Shift + P` to see shortcuts.
+- `Cmd + Shift + P` to see shortcuts.
+- :w initiates explicit write to sqlite db.
+- :wq/:q writes and goes back to homepage.
-Export as HTML with most of the functionality included.
+- Export as HTML with most of the functionality included.

-Start of a new port if you want to work on multiple things at a time!
-` bun --port {port} index.html `

-Your previous work should load even if the server dies.